PeterWangIntel/crosswalk-website/Presentation-api-manual.md

 * ##### navigator.presentation.displayavailablechange Event

- When the first secondary display is arrived and last secondary display is removed, `displayavailablechange` event will be triggered, and the property of 'navigator.presentation.displayAvailable' is set to true/false.
+ When the first secondary display is arrived and last secondary display is removed, `displayavailablechange` event will be triggered, and the property of `navigator.presentation.displayAvailable` is set to true/false.

- The presentation browsing context is closed if the secondary display becomes unavailable, so that the app has no need to close it by 'window.close'.
+ The presentation browsing context is closed if the secondary display becomes unavailable, so that the app has no need to close it by `window.close`.

+### How to setup wireless display?
+#### Requirements
+ * Android 4.2 or newer device with Miracast enabled
+ * A TV or a display with HDMI port
+ * Wireless display adapter, e.g. Netgear PTV3000, Intel WiDi® adapter How to Setup Wireless Display:

+Plugin the wireless display adapter to display's HDMI port Open 'Setting' app and select 'Display' entry on Android device Turn on 'Wireless display' to connect the available wireless display Use Simulated Secondary Display

+If you have no such wireless display adapter, but are willing to play it on your device, you could use the simulated secondary display:

+Open 'Setting' app and select 'Developer Options' entry Find 'Simulate Secondary Display' to select a display

 ### Demos
 * Image Gallery